Do I Need To Replace Or Repair My Air Conditioner?

 - Your A/C Uses R-22 Freon or Refrigerant: One of the most crucial parts of your AC unit is the refrigerant.
 This coolant component ensures that the hot air in the house is compressed and cooled down.
 Most AC units have been known to use Freon as the primary refrigerant, but from January 1st, 2020, its production ceased, and technicians were forced to shift to R410A refrigerant or its alternatives.

 Researchers found that the CFC gas from the R-22 Freon refrigerant was adding to Ozone depletion.
 As this negatively impacts the environment, the Environmental Protection Agency (EPA) instructed that it should not be manufactured moving forward.
+If you are facing any of these issue.
+Contact us for Air Conditioner Repair Riverside, CA and the surrounding area.

 What does that mean?
 If you are still using an AC unit that relies on R-22 as the refrigerant, you will have difficulty refilling it.
 It is, therefore, a better idea to replace the whole unit to avoid such mishaps.